Narigo/sveltekit-boilerplate/README.md

 npm run test:watch
 ```

-### Running browser tests (Cypress)
+### Running browser tests (Playwright)

-The following commands allow running and seeing integration tests with Cypress.
+The following commands allow running and seeing integration tests with Playwright.

-> **Note:** If you're using the Docker approach: Cypress can't open a browser from within the container.
+> **Note:** If you're using the Docker approach: Playwright can't open a browser from within the container.
 Instead, a browser in the container is necessary and it needs to run in there.
 With the `DISPLAY` variable set, it's possible to forward the browser windows to another machine (the host machine).

 > **Note for MacOS users:** This boilerplate features some helpers for MacOSX, if you're running through Docker.
 It needs XQuartz installed on the host machine and the helper scripts can be used to run it.
-Use `./cy-all.sh` to get a shell inside a Docker container that can run the following commands.
+Use `./playwright.sh` to get a shell inside a Docker container that can run the following commands.

 A single run of all tests of the storybook components: